PublicGeyserConnect/MinecraftStatusBot/README.md

 `/status disable alias`
 Disables the automatically updating embed.

+`/playerlist enable alias`
+Enables an auto-updating embed showing the players on the specified server.
+This only works on by default on 1.19x or older servers, or 1.20 or newer servers that has the "hide-online-players" set to false.
+Some servers also use plugins to hide the players list.
+The bot will return a message if the server doesn't reveal its player list, and will not enable the embed.

+`/playerlist disable alias`
+Disables the specified embed.

 We also support notifying a specific role if a server is offline for 2 consecutive checks.